-In general, the unauthorized possession, manufacture, cultivation, trafficking (which includes selling, administering, giving, transferring, transporting, sending, or delivering), export and import of substances listed in several Schedules appended to the statute constitute criminal offences.
+In general, the unauthorized possession,58 manufacture,59 cultivation,60 trafficking61 (which includes selling, administering, giving, transferring, transporting, sending, or delivering), export62 and import63 of substances listed in several Schedules appended to the statute constitute criminal offences.
 Currently, those Schedules list cannabis (resin and marijuana), heroin, methadone, cocaine and coca leaf, barbiturates, amphetamine, and a large array of other substances as "controlled."

 As well, it is an offence to seek or obtain a controlled substance from a practitioner, such as a physician, without disclosing particulars relating to the acquisition of the Scheduled substance within the preceding thirty days.
-This offence is commonly referred to as double-doctoring.
+This offence is commonly referred to as double-doctoring.64

 Varying criminal penalties apply to violations of the law, depending on the substance in issue (and, in the case of cannabis, the quantity of the substance).
 For example, unauthorized possession of heroin, methadone, or cocaine is punishable by up to seven years' imprisonment.
-Unauthorized possession of cannabis is punishable by up to five years' imprisonment, although possession of a small quantity (one gram resin or 30 grams marijuana leaf) carries a maximum penalty of only six months' imprisonment and/or a \$1000 fine.
+Unauthorized possession of cannabis is punishable by up to five years' imprisonment, although possession of a small quantity (one gram resin or 30 grams marijuana leaf) carries a maximum penalty of only six months' imprisonment and/or a \$1000 fine.65 any thing that contains or has on it a controlled substance and that is used or intended or designed for use (a) in producing the substance, or (b) in introducing the substance into a human body.66

-As a result of its very broad definition of "controlled substance," the CDSA makes it a criminal offence to possess, import, export, traffic, etc, not only the drugs themselves but also any thing that contains or has on it a controlled substance and that is used or intended or designed for use (a) in producing the substance, or (b) in introducing the substance into a human body.
+As a result of its very broad definition of "controlled substance," the CDSA makes it a criminal offence to possess, import, export, traffic, etc, not only the drugs themselves but also